claudiocamolese/augmented-reality/README.md

 - Ensure the chessboard is clearly visible and well-lit for better calibration.
 - The program currently supports only the cube, but other 3D shapes can be added in the `figures/` folder.
-- The `output/` folder will be automatically created if it does not exist.
 - Use high-quality video for smoother AR performance.